Moneydash/resumeforge/README.md

 ![Resume Builder](https://img.shields.io/badge/Resume%20Builder-1.0.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 A modern, responsive resume builder application built with React, TypeScript, and Tailwind CSS.
-Create professional resumes with multiple templates and export them as high-quality PDFs.
+Create professional resumes with multiple templates, live preview, and export them as high-quality PDFs.
+Includes authentication, protected routes, and dark mode support.

 ## Features

-- **Multiple Templates**: Choose from Classic, Modern, Minimal, and Creative resume templates
+- **Multiple Professional Templates**: Choose from the Galaxy and Greek Gods template collections (e.g., Zeus, Athena, Apollo, Andromeda, Comet, etc.), each with unique layouts and styles.
-- **Live Preview**: See changes to your resume in real-time as you edit
+- **Live Preview**: Instantly see your resume in the selected template as you edit.
-- **PDF Export**: Export your resume as a high-quality PDF document
+- **PDF Export**: Download your resume as a high-quality PDF, ready for job applications.
+- **Authentication**: Sign in with Google or GitHub for a secure, personalized experience.
+- **Protected Routes**: Resume editing and template selection are protected and require login.
-- **Responsive Design**: Works on desktop and mobile devices
+- **Responsive Design**: Works seamlessly on desktop and mobile devices.
-- **Local Storage**: Your resume data is automatically saved in your browser
+- **Local Storage**: Your resume data is automatically saved in your browser for convenience.
-- **Dark Mode Support**: Seamless experience in both light and dark modes
+- **Dark Mode Support**: Enjoy a seamless experience in both light and dark modes.
+- **Modern UI/UX**: Clean, professional, and user-friendly interface.

 ## Technologies Used

 - **React**: UI library for building the interface
 - **TypeScript**: For type safety and better developer experience
 - **Tailwind CSS**: For styling and responsive design
-- **React PDF**: For generating PDF documents
-- **React Hook Form**: For form handling and validation
+- **React Hook Form & Yup**: For form handling and schema validation
-- **Zod**: For schema validation
 - **Vite**: For fast development and building
+- **Sonner (shadcn/ui)**: For modern toast notifications
+- **React Router**: For client-side routing and protected routes

 ## Getting Started